tsv-stacks/results-to-logs-prototype/README.md

 - [ ] if out of range on one calculation but in range for another: submit both?
 - [ ] if in range or out of range logic
 - [ ] write a bunch of jest tests for different scenarios and test
+- if out of range but there are results loop through again to find highest using single dilutions for results